-Understanding the dynamics within human environment interactions is an integral aspect of developing sustainable solutions to environmental issues.
-Human behavior has historically altered local ecosystems to a tremendous extent.
-For example, according to a 2005 paper, human fire usage caused a major wave of extinction and ecological change during the Pleistocene Era.
+Understanding the dynamics within human-environment interactions is integral to developing sustainable solutions to environmental issues.
+Human behavior has changed local ecosystems and had a tremendous effect.
+For example, human fire usage caused a major wave of extinction and ecological change during the Pleistocene Era.
 Identifying how our current actions could have similar impacts can help us change for the better.

-There are three major types of human environment interaction.
-These are:
+Let’s define the three major types of human-environment interaction.
+They are:

-- Dependence on the Environment: We humans are dependent on the world around us for basic needs such as food, water, and shelter.
-In modern society, our dependence may also extend to other resources as well.
-For example, many of us rely on money or fossil fuels that often supply energy to our homes.
-For better or for worse, these dependencies shape how humans behave, such as what kinds of resources they may seek and/or maintain within their environment.
+- Dependence on the Environment: Humans depend on the world around us for basic needs like food, water, and shelter.
+In modern society, we also depend on other resources.
+Many of us rely on money or fossil fuels that often supply energy to our homes.
+For better or for worse, these dependencies shape how humans behave.
+They have a significant impact on the resources we seek and maintain.

-- Modifying the Environment: Humans can modify the world around them in order to suit their needs.
-For example, we might build a shelter to shield ourselves from weather or clear a plot of land for farming.
-These modifications range from having minimal effects on the rest of the ecosystem to being completely disruptive.
-For example, vertical farming, an innovative agricultural technique, may offer a more ecologically friendly alternative to large-scale industrial farming.
-These conventional techniques are not only bad for the environment but can also promote animal and human diseases, according to the United Nations.
+- Modification of the Environment: We modify the world around us to suit our needs, like building shelters to shield ourselves from the weather or clearing land for farming.
+These modifications can minimally impact nature and the surrounding environment, or they can be to being completely disruptive.
+For example, an innovative agricultural technique, vertical farming may offer a more ecologically friendly alternative to large-scale industrial farming.
+According to the UN, these conventional techniques are bad for the environment and promote animal and human diseases.
 Learning which modifications are environmentally harmful will help us create more sustainable alternatives.

-- Adaptation to the Environment: Humans have adapted to live in a wide range of environments, from the freezing arctic circle to blazing regions along the equator.
-Adaptation to such environments can be both genetic and learned.
-For example, having darker skin is a genetic adaptation that might help an individual living in sunny environments; in contrast, a learned adaptation that could have the same effect is creating garments that shield your skin from the sun.
-Developing new ways to adapt to a changing world will be a vital part of creating a sustainable future.
+- Adaptation to the Environment: Humans have adapted to live in various environments, from the freezing arctic circle to blazing regions along the equator.
+Adaptation to nature can be both genetic and learned.
+Having darker skin is a genetic adaptation that might help an individual living in sunny environments, for example.
+In contrast, a learned adaptation that could have the same effect is creating garments that shield your skin from the sun.
+Developing new ways to adapt is vital for a sustainable future.

-Of course, there is a significant amount of overlap between all three kinds of human environment interaction.
-Our dependence on the environment affects the way we choose to modify it, and the way we modify the environment can be one of the ways we adapt to it.
+Of course, there is significant overlap between all three kinds of human-environment interaction.
+Our dependence on the environment impacts how we choose to modify it, and how we change the environment can be one of the ways we adapt to it.

-While these categories may not be set in stone, thinking of these different kinds of human environment interactions can be a helpful way of analyzing our own relationships to the environment.
-In the section below, you can read examples of human environment interactions that have led to solutions for environmental issues.
+While these categories are not set in stone, thinking of these different kinds of human-environment interactions is a helpful way of analyzing our relationship with nature.
+In the section below, you can read some practical human-environment interaction examples that have led to solutions for environmental issues.

 Climate change is a complex issue with no one-size-fits-all solution.
-But understanding the effects of human environment interactions can often be the first step for developing more sustainable ways of living.
-Analyses at a local level can help identify behaviors that we need to alter for more sustainable living, according to a 2016 paper.
+But understanding the effects of human-environment interactions can often be the first step to developing more sustainable living methods.
+Analyses at a personal level can help us identifyhttps://www.pnas.org/doi/10.1073/pnas.1618138113behaviors that we need to change.

-- Once scientists had observed the catastrophic effects of overfishing, different organizations began to take action in order to minimize or prevent future damage.
-Scientists were able to find a solution by analyzing a particular instance of human environment interaction: humans are dependent on marine resources, so by overfishing they modified their environment in a negative way.
+- Once scientists had observed the catastrophic effects of overfishing, different organizations began to take action to minimize or prevent future damage.
+Scientists found a solution by analyzing a particular instance of human-environment interaction: humans are dependent on marine resources, so by overfishing, they negatively impacted their environment.

-- Once scientists had analyzed this issue and identified the interactive relationships between humans and the marine environment, the issue that needed to be solved became clear.
-This clarity enabled researchers to then focus on how to incentivize fisheries to stop overexploiting resources.
+- Once scientists analyzed this issue and identified the interactive relationships between humans and the marine environment, the problem became clear.
+Researchers could then focus on how to incentivize fisheries to stop overexploiting resources.

-Crucially, analyses of human environment interactions take into account the various factors that the people involved are dependent on.
-Rather than merely focusing on the direct effect of behavior on the environment, such analyses consider which dependencies drive these behaviors.
+Crucially, analyses of human-environment interactions consider the various factors that the people involved depend on.
+Rather than directly focusing on how behavior affects the environment, the analysis considers the dependencies driving this behavior.

 - For example, in the case of overfishing, the analysis considered not only a direct reliance on seafood within some communities but also commercialized fishing as a livelihood for countless individuals across the globe.

-Below, we’ll take a look at seven other examples of human environmental interactions that have benefitted or could benefit from a similar analysis.
+Below, we’ll take a look at seven other examples of human-environment interactions that have benefitted or could benefit from a similar analysis.

 - Tourism on the Galapagos Islands: Many environmentalists have raised concerns over how increasing tourism has damaged the unique ecosystem in the Galapagos.
 But many local residents have been hesitant to support restrictions because they rely economically on the industry.
-Finding an environmental solution that also allows residents to continue earning a living will be important for solving this environmental issue.
+Finding an environmental solution that allows residents to continue earning a living will be essential for solving this ecological issue.

 - Whaling in Japan: Japan’s whaling industry only employs a few hundred individuals today and barely contributes to the nation’s economy.
 But still, deep cultural ties have caused inertia against an anti-whaling stance, according to research from California State University.
-Acknowledging these cultural roots can allow researchers to develop better arguments for passing legislation for the conservation of marine life.
+Acknowledging these cultural roots can allow researchers to develop better arguments for passing legislation for marine life conservation.

 - Oil, Gas, and Mining Industries: Extensive planning and risk assessment can prevent some of the most environmentally damaging industries from causing serious harm to surrounding ecosystems, including human communities.
-For example, scientists suggest that planning oil pipeline routes to avoid settlements and to preserve nearby wildlife can minimize the negative effects of this industry.
+For example, scientists suggest that planning oil pipeline routes to avoid settlements and preserve nearby wildlife can minimize this industry’s harmful effects.

 - Balancing Land for Agricultural Use and Preservation: Governments often pass legislation to protect natural landscapes when they reach a critical point.
-But these protections will often be removed once an ecosystem has sufficiently recovered.
-This leads communities to overexploit resources to a breaking point, then briefly protect them, before overexploiting once more.
-Some scientists have proposed models of human environment interactions as a solution to discover and implement an equilibrium between human agricultural needs and protecting natural ecosystems.
+But these protections are often removed once an ecosystem has sufficiently recovered.
+This leads communities to overexploit resources to a breaking point, then briefly protect them before overexploiting once more.
+Some scientists have proposed human-environment interaction definitions and models as a solution to discover and implement an equilibrium between human agricultural needs and protecting natural ecosystems.

 - Animal Consumption and Disease Regulation: The inhumane conditions in which livestock are kept and slaughtered are a concern of their own.
-But another issue with animal agriculture is its potential for creating outbreaks of new diseases.
-Research analyzing human-animal interactions is therefore of vital importance to public health.
+But another issue with animal agriculture is its potential to create new disease outbreaks.
+Research analyzing human-animal interactions is, therefore, crucial to public health.

-- Greenhouse Gas Emissions: The increase in human contribution of greenhouse gases to the atmosphere has been linked to sudden climate change over the past 50 years.
+- Greenhouse Gas Emissions: The increase in humanity’s contribution to greenhouse gas in the atmosphere has been linked to sudden climate change over the past 50 years.
 Recognizing these impacts of human behavior has sparked discussions about the importance of creating alternatives for industries that produce large amounts of greenhouse gases.

-These examples of human environment interactions offer scientists an important tool for generating feasible solutions to pressing environmental issues.
-Sustainability, after all, entails a lifestyle that is not only good for the environment, but which we can realistically sustain over long periods of time.
-Understanding how we interact with and rely on the environment, therefore, is going to be very important for a brighter future.
+Building a comprehensive human-environment interaction definition and examples will allow scientists to generate feasible solutions to pressing environmental issues.
+Sustainability, after all, entails a lifestyle that is good for the environment and that we can realistically sustain over long periods.
+Therefore, understanding how we interact with and rely on the environment will be very important for a brighter future.